Marine

 In 2008, the EU adopted the Marine Strategy Framework Directive (MSFD), which aims to achieve Good Environmental Status of its marine waters and protecting the resource base upon which marine-related economic and social activities depend.
 The MSFD complements other key policies, including the Maritime Spatial Planning Directive (MSPD), and the Common Fisheries Policy (CFP), in ensuring the sustainable development of the EU maritime economy.

-Service contract to support the implementation of the Marine Strategy Framework Directive (MSFD), DG Environment (2010-2019).
+Service contract to support the implementation of the Marine Strategy Framework Directive (2008/56/EC)

-Since 2010, Milieu is supporting the European Commission in the implementation of the Marine Strategy Framework Directive.
+Since 2010, Milieu has been leading the consortium that is supporting the European Commission in the implementation of the Marine Strategy Framework Directive.

 The technical reports Milieu has produced since 2010 are available online.